zed-industries/zed/docs/src/languages/rust.md

 to override these settings.

-See https://rust-analyzer.github.io/manual.html#inlay-hints for more information.
+See [Inlay Hints](https://rust-analyzer.github.io/manual.html#inlay-hints) in the Rust Analyzer Manual for more information.

 ## Target directory